-The Society of Actuaries and the Casualty Actuarial Society have made substantial revisions in their examination structure which became effective in the year 2015.
-These changes have resulted in an emphasis on academic accreditation in economics, finance, and statistics in addition to the probability and financial mathematics topics in the first two examinations.
+The Society of Actuaries and the Casualty Actuarial Society have made substantial revisions in their examination structure which became effective in the year 2015 and then again in 2018.
+These changes have resulted in an emphasis on academic accreditation in economics, finance, and mathematical statistics in addition to the probability and financial mathematics topics in the first two examinations.

 The Society of Actuaries and the Casualty Actuarial Society examinations differ in emphasis.
 However, the first, the second, and the third examinations are identical for the two societies.
-There are differences in the fourth examination.
+From then on the emphasis is different to reflect the applications of risk management in the two societies.
 As a result, the prospective actuary does not have to make a decision as to which society to choose until he or she begins working in the profession.